Table of Contents

 We offer pathway studies as full-time and part-time studies.
 You can choose the option that suits you the best.
 Online classes are organised on weekdays.
+Classes typically begin in the afternoon in Finland.
 Outside of classes, you should reserve enough time for independent studies and group work assignments.

 The number of contact lessons depends on your chosen study mode (full-time or part-time).
 For full-time students, the number of contact lessons typically varies between 3 and 6 classes per week.